Setting Velocity

 Setting Velocity in our Program

-Velocity is a closed loop control within the that uses the encoder counts to determine the approximate power/speed the motors need to go in order to meet the set velocity.
+Velocity is a closed loop control within the SDK that uses the encoder counts to determine the approximate power/speed the motors need to go in order to meet the set velocity.

 To set a velocity, its important to understand the maximum velocity in RPM your motor is capable of.
 For the Class Bot V2 the motors are capable of a maximum RPM of 300.
 With a drivetrain, you are likely to get better control by setting velocity lower than the maximum.
 In this case, lets set the velocity to 175 RPM!